 - Download or create a copy of the file named 70-u2f.rules into the Linux directory /etc/udev/rules.d/ (if this file already exists, ensure that the content matches the one provided on github.com/Yubico in the previous link)

 - Reboot your system.

-Why doesn’t the YubiKey Personalization Tool recognize my Security Key?
+Q: Why doesn’t the YubiKey Personalization Tool recognize my Security Key?

-The YubiKey Personalization Tool is used to program YubiKeys such as YubiKey 4 and YubiKey NEO, which offer other protocols in addition to U2F.
+A: The YubiKey Personalization Tool is used to program YubiKeys such as YubiKey 4 and YubiKey NEO, which offer other protocols in addition to U2F.
 The FIDO U2F Security Key by Yubico is a U2F-only device that cannot be programmed.